Itarsi Junction railway station: Lines

 The tracks on the junction are such that they provide a vast connection to all four directions.
 To the north lies the important capital city of Madhya Pradesh, Bhopal and the line goes all the way to New Delhi.
-To the east lies another important railway junction Jabalpur where the line goes all the way to Allahabad and Howrah.
+To the east lies another important railway junction Jabalpur where the line goes all the way to Prayagraj and Howrah.
 To the southwest lies Khandwa and Bhusawal where the line terminates at Mumbai CSMT, and to the southeast lies Amla Junction, Betul and Nagpur which goes all the way to Chennai Central.
-The station always holds heavy over-traffic as the trains on the Howrah–Allahabad–Mumbai line and Jhansi––Nagpur routes cross at Itarsi.
+The station always holds heavy over-traffic as the trains on the Howrah–Prayagraj–Mumbai line and Jhansi–Bhopal–Nagpur routes cross at Itarsi.